 We are able to accept payment by check under the following conditions:

-MasterCard, Visa, American Express, Discover or Electronic Check payments can be made on the web via the NUPAY link on myNEU.
+MasterCard, Visa, American Express, Discover or Electronic Check payments can be made via the NUPay link on myNortheastern.

 Note: Credit cards are accepted for non e-bill related payments for all students, for example adding funds to a Husky account, tuition and housing deposits, and MBTA semester pass program, etc.

 You may send payments by mail or pay in person at Student Financial Services in 354 Richards Hall.
 Payments should be mailed at least 5-7 business days before the due date to allow for processing and to avoid late charges.

 To send a check or money order through the mail, print the payment coupon on the e-bill and mail a check or money order, made payable to Northeastern University, to the following address:

 Boston, MA 02115

 If you are mailing a payment without the payment coupon from the bill, or sending the check overnight mail, please use the following address:

 Student Financial Services

 Northeastern University offers monthly payment plans, administered through Nelnet Campus Commerce (formerly Tuition Management Systems)